Information about Direct Payments, what you can use them for and how you can get them.

 Examples of how Direct Payments have been used in Doncaster in the past are:-

-- To employ a Personal Assistant (PA) with personal care
+- To employ a Personal Assistant (PA)

-- For short breaks and respite
+- For short breaks

 - To access social activities

-- To accompany and support with shopping or domestic tasks
+- To support with everyday tasks

 - Support to carry out parenting duties